Talk to WCAG compliance expert

 - Also be ADA and Section 508 compliant.
 Guidance for all new accessibility requirements originates from WCAG.

 - Reduce the risk of lawsuits.
 Ever since Netflix was sued by the NAD (National Association of the Deaf) in 2011, companies have been clamoring to meet ADA requirements and accessibility standards.

 - Increase potential market share.
 25% of U.S. adults (about 61 million people) have some type of disability.
 Becoming WCAG compliant enhances your ability to serve a broader audience.

 Still have unanswered questions about WCAG compliance?

-Schedule a free, no-obligation strategy session with one of our WCAG compliance experts today!
+Contact us at Access@Perkins.org or fill out the form to schedule a free, no-obligation strategy session with one of our WCAG compliance experts today!